summarizing and graphing data in spss#

 descriptive statistics#

-Now that we’ve imported our data, added labels and checked the data types, and calculated a new variable, we can start looking at the ways that we can use SPSS to describe and visualize our data, starting with calculating descriptive statistics.
+Now that we’ve imported our data, added labels and checked the data types, and calculated a new variable, we can start looking at the ways that we can use SPSS to describe and visualize our data.
+Like last week, we will start by calculating descriptive statistics for our variables.

 Open the Descriptive Statistics dialog from the Analyze menu (Analyze > Descriptive Statistics > Descriptives):